 Treatment of an acute mixed episode

-- During an acute mixed episode antidepressants should be avoided and the aim should be to try to stabilise patients on anti-manic medication (as above).
+During an acute mixed episode antidepressants should be avoided and the aim should be to try to stabilise patients on mood-stabilising or antipsychotic medication (as above).

 Long-term treatment in secondary care to prevent relapse or recurrence